Immediate preventive measure due to coronavirus

 A good overview what steps are necessary to become a doctoral student in Germany can be found on the following website:

 In addition, the German Academic Exchange Service (DAAD) publishes a brochure about "The German doctorate.
 A guide for doctoral candidates":

 For information about doctoral programs in Berlin check out the

 Doctoral research at Faculty II

-The doctoral degree is the University's principal research degree for graduate students and is regulated by a common set of doctoral regulations for all faculties.
+The doctoral degree is the University's principal research degree for graduate students and is regulated by the following set of doctoral regulations for Faculty II as of May 2020:

 The formal requirement for admission to doctoral studies at the Faculty II – Mathematics and Natural Sciences at TU Berlin is a master’s degree (or equivalent) in the area in which you plan to write your dissertation.
 Completion of the doctorate requires writing a dissertation and taking an oral examination (disputation).

 The Faculty II – Mathematics and Natural Sciences awards two different types of doctoral degrees: